Midway Geyser Basin and Grand Prismatic Spring: The Largest Hot Spring in USA

 Other notable geothermal features in the Midway Geyser Basin include Excelsior Geyser Crater (the largest active geyser crater in the world), Opal Pool (a small hot spring), Turquoise Pool (a big hot spring).

-This is the first geyser you come across on your trip to Grand Prismatic Spring as you make your way along the wooden platforms.
+The Excelsior Geyser is an impressive sight to behold within the Midway Geyser Basin.
+This is the first geyser you come across on your trip here as you make your way along the wooden platforms.
 Excelsior Geyser is one of two large geysers in the Midway Geyser Basin in Yellowstone National Park.

 Grand Prismatic Spring

-The Grand Prismatic Spring is the largest hot spring in the United States, and is located in Yellowstone National Park.
+The spring is the largest hot spring in the United States, and is located in Yellowstone National Park.

 The spring gets its name from the great amount of heat that causes water to evaporate and form a prism.
 The spring is about 360 feet across and is surrounded by a boardwalk so that visitors can get a close up view.